 PROJECT HIGHLIGHTS

-2023 improvements will include a resurfaced, re-fenced tennis court with pickleball options
+A resurfaced, re-fenced tennis court with pickleball options

-Picnic tables and benches chosen through community voting will be installed this summer
+Picnic tables and benches chosen through community voting

 West Akron Little League rallied to keep the baseball diamond as they re-activated their organization